Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Abstract

 \section{Abstract}

 Recent work has explored the use of personal information in the form of persona sentences or self-disclosures to improve modeling of individual characteristics and prediction of annotator labels for subjective tasks.
 The volume of personal information has historically been restricted and thus little exploration has gone into understanding what kind of information is most informative for predicting annotator labels.
-In this work, we categorize self-disclosure sentences and use them to build annotator models for predicting judgments of social norms.
+In this work, we categorize self-disclosures and use them to build annotator models for predicting judgments of social norms.
 We perform several ablations and analyses to examine the impact of the type of information on our ability to predict annotation patterns.
-We find that demographics are more impactful than attitudes, relationships, and experiences.
-Generally, theory-based approaches worked better than automatic clusters.
-Contrary to previous work, only a small number of related comments are needed.
-Lastly, having a more diverse sample of annotator self-disclosures leads to the best performance.
+Contrary to previous work, only a small number of comments related to the original post are needed.
+Lastly, a more diverse sample of annotator self-disclosures did not lead to the best performance.
+Sampling from a larger pool of comments without filtering still yields the best performance, suggesting that there is still much to uncover in terms of what information about an annotator is most useful for verdict prediction.